openstudiocoalition/OpenStudioApplication/docs/reference/parametric_analysis_tool_2.md

 Design alternatives may be deleted using the "x" button on the left side of the screen.
 Rows may be rearranged manually using the up and down arrows to the left, or sorted alphabetically by clicking the grid headings.
 The order of design alternatives on this tab has no bearing on simulation order or results reporting.

-_Note: Recall from the previous section that each design alternative must have an OpenStudio Results measure option.
+_Note: Recall from the previous section that each design alternative must have an OpenStudio Results Measure option.
 A useful tip for accomplishing this quickly is to highlight the first option cell in the OpenStudio Results column, type the first letter of your Option (the letter O in this example), tap the down arrow, and repeat._
 <br><br>
 ___________________